FOLLOW US

 Advertisement

 Tourists and locals alike describe Lanikai Beach as one of Oahu's most beautiful and picturesque locations.
-It is located on the east side--also referred to as the windward side--of the island.
+It is located on the island's east side--also referred to as the windward side.
 Access can be a challenge because a residential district surrounds Lanikai.
-Visitors must enter the beach through public access points found in beach alleyways located between the residential homes.
-Although there are no parking lots, no lifeguards, and no amenities, the peaceful surroundings and calm waters are perfect for relaxing, swimming, and photographing.
-Early risers should consider the 20-minute trek to the top of Lanikai Pillbox to view the area’s phenomenal sunrise.
+Visitors must enter the beach through public access points in beach alleyways between the residential homes.
+Although there are no parking lots, no lifeguards, and no amenities, the peaceful surroundings and calm waters are perfect for relaxing, swimming, and photography.
+Early risers should consider the 20-minute trek to the top of Lanikai Pillbox to view the area's phenomenal sunrise.

 Advertisement

-Also lying on the east side of Oahu, the Halona Blowhole is a natural wonder with connections to the island’s volcanic history.
+Also lying on the east side of Oahu, the Halona Blowhole is a natural wonder with connections to the island's volcanic history.
 This lava rock formation acts like a geyser on high tide, windy days.
-As the waves roll in and cross the lava rock, water from the sea shoots as high as 30-feet into the sky.
+As the waves roll in and cross the lava rock, water from the sea shoots as high as 30 feet into the sky.
 Some of the most violent waters in Hawaii churn along the coast due to strong currents and huge waves.
-Between late December and early April, visitors often see whales spouting along the surface of the coastal waters.
-Located just 20 minutes outside of Waikiki, the scenic drive to the site along the Kalaniana’ole Highway is an enjoyable one, offering a variety of photographable opportunities.
+Visitors often see whales spouting along the surface of the coastal waters between late December and early April.
+Located just 20 minutes outside of Waikiki, the scenic drive to the site along the Kalaniana'ole Highway is enjoyable, offering various photographable opportunities.

 Advertisement